Olical/brainfucks/implementations/javascript/notes.md

 }
 ```

 Before I begin implementing the commands (which will be very easy) I want to get the looping right.
 I have to build some sort of pairing between the left and right hand square braces.
 If they're unbalanced I'll exit early too.
+So this checks that all of the square braces are balanced and will exit early if not.

 ```javascript
 if (isBalanced(source, ['[', ']'])) {